7 Santorini Trip Planning Mistakes To Avoid!

 On our last trip to Santorini, we booked a cave room with an outdoor jacuzzi (yes, sometimes they are inside the room) using a popular online booking agency.

-When we received a welcome email from the hotel, the room name was different and had no jacuzzi, along with other missing amenities.
+When we received a welcome email from the hotel, the room name was different, and there was no jacuzzi, among other missing amenities.

 It turns out our preferred room was already booked by someone else, and the reservation could not be corrected.